ravendevteam/redact/README.md

 |System-level caching       |**Low**         |Narrow window, volatile.                                    |
 |Advanced hardware forensics|**Very low**    |Nation-state / lab-level only.                              |

+## Contributing
+This repository is maintained as a read-only source mirror.
+We do not accept GitHub Issues or Pull Requests.
+If you would like to report a bug, request a feature or change, provide feedback, or suggest improvements, please submit your feedback through our [feedback form](https://raventechnologiesgroup.com/softwarefeedback).

+Well-documented submissions help us review requests more quickly.
+Due to the volume of submissions, we cannot guarantee individual responses.
+All submissions are reviewed by the maintainers.
+If a request is accepted, it will be implemented internally and included in a future update to the repository.

 ## Installation
 You can download Redact [here](https://raventechnologiesgroup.com/download?product=redact).